 Collaboration with South Africa: Doctoral Education

-Karolinska Institute and Stellenbosch University have established a joint doctoral programme.
+Karolinska Institutet and Stellenbosch University have established a joint doctoral programme (double degree programme).
 The agreement is primarily between KI and The Faculty of Health Sciences at Stellenbosch University.

-The joint Phd programme means that doctoral students carry out their doctoral education at both institutions with supervisors from both Stellenbosch University and Karolinska Institutet.
+In this programme doctoral students carry out their doctoral education at both institutions with supervisors from both Stellenbosch University and Karolinska Institutet.

 The first admitting university, either KI or Stellenbosch University will be identified as the student's home university, but students will register at both universities according to each university's admission process.
 The students' research projects are performed as collaborative projects between KI and SU with supervisors at both universities.

-Incoming students should apply for housing as early as possible.
+Incoming programme PhD students should apply for housing as early as possible.
 Contact Karolinska Institutet Housing for more information.

 +46 8-524 867 89